Collection Manager Overview

 Real-Time Aggregating Adapter

-The real-time aggregating (RAG) adapter processes RDRs of one or more types and aggregates the data from predesignated field positions into buckets.
+The RAG adapter processes RDRs of one or more types and aggregates the data from predesignated field positions into buckets.
 The contents of the buckets are written to CSV files.

 •RAG Adapter Aggregation Buckets